nicolasbrouard/campsite-reservation/README.md

 - `GET /availabilities`: Get information of the availability of the campsite for a given date range with the default being 1 month.
   This operation returns the list of available dates.
   2 optional request parameters `start` and `end` can be used to specify the date range.
 The default value for `start` is today.
-  The default value for `end` is 1 month ahead today.
+  The default value for `end` is 1 month since the start date.
 - `GET /bookings`: Get the list of all reservations.
 - `GET /booking/{id}`: Get the information of the reservation with the given id.
 - `POST /booking`: Reserve the campsite with the information of the json body: